 IAAC is extremely excited to announce the partnership with the Mies van der Rohe EU Award, who decided to include the Alumni Talks within the collateral events of its 2019 programme.
 In this framework, the afternoon presentations will be held in the Exhibition venue, the Palacio Victoria Eugenia, in Montjuich.

-The evening Open Lecture will be in charge of Aldo Sollazzo, Master in Advanced Architecture and FabAcademy Alumni 2012, founder of the Barcelona-based practice NOUMENA and currently in charge of the direction of the Master in Robotics and Advanced Construction and the Global Summer School at IAAC.
+The evening Open Lecture will be given by Aldo Sollazzo, Master in Advanced Architecture and FabAcademy Alumni 2012, founder of the Barcelona-based practice NOUMENA and currently in charge of the direction of the Master in Robotics and Advanced Construction and the Global Summer School at IAAC.